Merzasphor/MWSE/docs/source/types/tes3leveledItem.md

 ### `calculateForEachItem`

-If true, each entry is rolled in the leveled list when resolving items.
+If `true`, each entry is rolled in the leveled list when resolving items.
 This can result in multiple items from one list being added.

 **Returns**: